 The Sensory Team Handbook.

 It is fantastic for older children and teens to read and understand their sensory-motor systems.
 Likewise, it is very helpful for their parents too.

 A popular series of sensory books for parents

 Parents often wonder, “how do you explain sensory processing disorder to a child?”.
-Well, here’s help with this particular book: The Goodenoughs Get in Sync.
-This book is designed for pre-teens to learn about sensory processing disorders.
+Well, here’s help with this particular book!
+It is designed for pre-teens to learn about sensory processing disorders.
 But it is also helpful for parents to read themselves.
 Furthermore, it is great for parents to read to their children too.

 Books on sensory processing disorder in adults

 Finally, parents are sometimes confused by seeing “sensory books” in their searches.
 What is a sensory book?
 It is a book for infants or toddlers, It often has different materials embedded for the infant or toddler to touch and feel.
 And, it isn’t about sensory processing disorders.
-Sensory books like these are about exploring the senses.
+Sensory books like these are about exploring the senses for very young children.